 Augmented reality was also interesting.
 It wasn't anything that I didn't already know.
 I actually thought it would be a workshop on how to make the 3D images, but it wasn't.
 It was good though.
 Aurasma is the app.
 Go get it and then come see me for ideas on how to get started.
 This would be a great resource for any teacher to get their students doing videos and also sharing them with people around the building and even parents.
 Interactive scavenger hunts and how-to videos could be something the students could get more active and involved in their learning.

 This is me, sitting in the Augmented Reality session with Trapper (image above).
 Yep, that's his name.
-I do think that augmented reality is going to get bigger as we move forward, but the makers need to figure out how to get more of the creating in the hands of the people.
-Does that make sense?
+I do think that augmented reality is going to get bigger as we move forward, but the makers need to figure out how to get more of the creating in the hands of the people, in terms of the design aspect.

 Another highlight of my time at MDLC was sitting in Leslie Fisher's video session.
 She kind of smacks you in the face with awesome resources.
 Some people didn't like how fast she was going, but I personally liked it.
 I like to know what resources exist, a little about what they do and then I can go play with it later.
 That's how I learn though.
 I like trying to figure things out and when I run into problems I also like finding the answers.
 It's frustrating in a good way.
-I was the kid growing up making forts in the back yard and working in the woodshop.
+I was the kid growing up asking my mom and dad for a kid tool kit and making random geek gadgets and forts in the backyard.
 Before the Internet (when was that?)
-I would just come up with inventive Macgyver type ways to fix problems.
+I would just come up with inventive Macgyver type ways to fix everyday problems.
 When the Internet came, I just started looking everything up.
-That's probably why my mother calls me "the Googler" now.
+That's probably why my family calls me "the Googler" now.
 I always hoped that this one characteristic would transfer to my students in some way when I was in the classroom.
 Now, I hope that maybe it will help teachers.
 Looking forward to sharing the resources with the staff.

 Tired of not being able to make math equations in Google Docs?
 Well, look no further!
 Turn on the equations toolbar in Google Docs and share out your resources with your students and colleagues.
 If this doesn't have enough options for you, contact me!
 I have some more ideas. : ]